Alexis-crowdar/playwright-cucumber-web-jvm/README.md

 # Playwright - Cucumber Sample Project

 ## Purpose:
-This is an Sample Project designed to work with Playwright in Java environments using Cucumber.
+Sample Project designed to work with Playwright in Java environments using Cucumber.
 It allows for efficient and structured end-to-end testing of web applications.

-Por supuesto, aquí tienes un ejemplo de cómo podría ser el archivo `README.md` en inglés para tu proyecto de framework de automatización con Playwright, Java y Cucumber:

 ----------

-# Automated Testing Framework with Playwright, Java, and Cucumber

-This is an automated testing framework designed to work with Playwright in Java environments using Cucumber.
-It allows for efficient and structured end-to-end testing of web applications.

 ## Key Features